watchara510/pmk2/README.md

 # pmk2

-or create a new repository on the command line echo "# pmk2" >> README.md git init git add README.md
+Create a new repository on the command line echo "# pmk2" >> README.md
+git init
+git add README.md